hjf1997/articulated-objects-motion-prediction/README.md

 # Generating Recognizable Long-term Articulated Objects Motion via Spatio-Temporal Hierarchical Recurrent Network
-This is the pytorch code of my paper Generating Recognizable Long-term Articulated Objects Motion via Spatio-Temporal Hierarchical Recurrent Network.
+This is the pytorch version, python code of our paper Generating Recognizable Long-term Articulated Objects Motion via Spatio-Temporal Hierarchical Recurrent Network.
 Please follow the introduction below to reproduce my results .

 ## Required packages

 * Anaconda is highly recommend

-* Pytorch 1.2
+* Pytorch >= 1.2

-* Matplotlib 3.0.1
+* Matplotlib = 3.0.1

 * FFMPEG

+  Note that any Matplotlib version > 3.0.1 cannot guarantee the correct operation of the program due to some compatibility issues.

-# Dataset download
+## Dataset download

 * H3.6m dataset